gsoft-inc/wl-squide/docs/getting-started/create-host.md

 export {};
 ```

-!!!info
-To learn more about this async boundary and the `bootstrap.tsx` file, read the following [article](https://dev.to/infoxicator/module-federation-shared-api-ach#using-an-async-boundary).
+> To learn more about this async boundary and the `bootstrap.tsx` file, read the following [article](https://dev.to/infoxicator/module-federation-shared-api-ach#using-an-async-boundary).
-!!!

 ### Module registration